LDiazN/pascal_interpreter/README.md

         alex Pascal/Lexer.x
         happy Pascal/Parser.y
-        ghc --make Main.hs -o ./Pascal
+        ghc --make Main.hs -o ./pascal

 In case you want to run the project using runhaskell, you have to compile the parser and the lexer:

         alex Pascal/Lexer.x
         happy Pascal/Parser.y

+In case you want to build the project using cabal, you can use the following command in the main folder:

+       cabal install --installdir=.

+And the executable "Pascal" will be installed in the current directory

 ### Running ###
-In case you compiled the project with GHC:
+In case you compiled the project with GHC or cabal:

-        ./Pascal program.pas
+        ./pascal program.pas

 In case you want to run the project with runhaskell: